Meet Alastor

 Meet Corey

-Corey is an extremely skittish and nervous bird that only comes out of his cage on days we are closed.
+Corey is an original sugar baby who has been with us his whole life.
+As a baby, he was a very nervous and standoffish bird, but got along well with our founder, Paula, so he found a forever home here.
+He can still be extremely skittish and nervous, so he usually only comes out of his cage on days we are closed.
 Corey loves to ring his bell and play peek-a-boo with visitors by hiding in his food dish.
 He also loves dancing and music.

 About Bare-eyed Cockatoos